lerenah/hi5ive/USER_PROFILE.md

 **User Profile**

 #### Page Description:
 This is the user profile page, displaying the user's interests, hobbies, and groups they are a part of.
-The page includes About Me sections for basic user information and goals.
-An activity feed.
+The page includes an About Me section, a list of Groups, Interests, and Hobbies.
+If the user is looking at their profile, they will see the Edit Profile and Settings buttons.
+If another user is viewing another user's profile, those buttons will be hidden.
+There will also be a search bar to find matches and a status icon indicating whether or not they are online.
+An activity feed might be a stretch goal.

 ---
 ![User Mockup](/images/userProfile.drawio.png)